WHAT: Lemurpalooza open house and adoption event — fun for all ages!

 Animals up for adoption

-- Raven, our ‘movie star,’ had her big screen moment in the recently released IMAX documentary, Island of Lemurs: Madagascar.
+Raven, our ‘movie star’ fat-tailed dwarf lemur, had her big screen moment in the IMAX documentary Island of Lemurs: Madagascar.

-• Presley is a blue-eyed black lemur named after the blue-eyed ‘King of Rock ‘n’ Roll.’
-Blue-eyed black lemurs are one of two non-human primates to have truly blue eyes.
+Presley is a blue-eyed black lemur named after the blue-eyed ‘King of Rock ‘n’ Roll.’

-• Grendel is a male aye-aye.
+Grendel is a sweet male aye-aye who lives with two fat-tailed dwarf lemurs for roommates.
 The Duke Lemur Center has had more success at breeding aye-ayes than any other institution in the world.

-Reservations are required.
-Call 919-401-7252 to reserve your spot and mark your calendar to meet the new adoptees at the Duke Lemur Center.
+Space is limited, so reservations are required.
+Please call 919-401-7252 to reserve your spot and mark your calendar to meet the new adoptees at the Duke Lemur Center.
 Tickets are $50 per car and are fully tax deductible.